 Difficult to find refill cartridges online, but consumers were able to order them from local photo shops.

 It can connect to multiple devices at once.
 It’s got a ton of features for decorating and captioning photos.
 Lightweight and iPhone-sized for compact printing while on the go.
-Includes 2” x 3” glossy photo paper with optional sticky back to turn your photos into stickers.
+Includes 2-inch x 3-inch glossy photo paper with optional sticky back to turn your photos into stickers.
 Can connect to your social media accounts to turn online into IRL photos.
 Easy to use connection via Bluetooth and downloadable app.

 It’s pricier than competitors with similar features.
 Reports of the result containing too much blue.

-It’s no secret that iPhones have some of the best mobile cameras out there — but what do you do when you want to print your photos?
+It’s no secret that the iPhones has some of the best mobile cameras out there — but what do you do when you want to print your photos?
 Traditional printers can take forever to make prints, and they guzzle ink like crazy, so they’re not always the best option for printing your favorite memories.
 That’s where instant photo printers come in: they wirelessly connect to your iPhone and allow you to use an app to send photos for printing.

 Whether you want scrapbook-ready photos or you just love the novelty of printing at whatever size you want, there are plenty of good options available.
-Read on for our best advice on finding the perfect instant photo printer for your iPhone.

 There are a lot of instant photo printers for iPhones out there, but many of them are designed for specific use cases and lifestyles.
-Before you start shopping, consider these questions — they’ll help you narrow your search.
+Before you start looking, consider these questions — they’ll help you narrow your search.

-This is the most important question to answer, because most instant photo printers can only print to one or two sizes.
-Think about what you’ll be doing with your photos, and make the decision accordingly — for example, if you want to print photos for a physical photo album, get one that prints to larger sizes like 4 by 6 inches.
+This is the most important question to answer because most instant photo printers can only print to one or two sizes.
+Think about what you’ll be doing with your photos, and make the decision accordingly.
+For example, if you want to print photos for a physical photo album, get one that prints to larger sizes like 4 by 6 inches.